MaxSmile/Vasilkoff.com/COMPANY.INFO.md

 # Vasilkoff Ltd: Services

 At Vasilkoff Ltd, we offer a range of technology services designed to provide tangible results and a competitive advantage to our clients.
-Our services span various domains including software development, project management, consulting, and more.
+Our services span various domains including mobile apps and web-development, project management, consulting, and more.

 ## UI/UX Design